Massachusetts College of Art and Design: Traditions and celebrations

 The "MassArt Iron Corps" hosts an "Iron Pour" event at MassArt approximately four times a year.
-The event is centered around a spectacular pouring of white-hot molten iron into molds for sculpture.
+The event is centered around a pouring of white-hot molten iron into molds for sculpture.
 In the past, this was celebrated by accompanying music, dance, and other performances.
 However, around 2010, the Boston Fire Department insisted on greatly reducing the number of people present, because of safety concerns.
 The pours are still claimed to consume around 10,000 lb of iron per year.

 The 2D Fine Arts department hosts an annual Master Print Series, where MassArt invites a visiting artist to work collaboratively with the students and faculty of the printmaking department to produce professional-level editions for the artist.

 The MassArt Auction, a ticketed event hosted by Institutional Advancement, is held in April, and features major artworks that are sold to directly benefit student scholarships.

 MassArt Art Museum

 The MassArt Art Museum (MAAM) is a free contemporary art museum which opened in February 2020 on MassArt's campus.
 Previously known as the Bakalar and Paine Galleries, the space reopened after extensive renovations, with a new name, branding, and an expanded mission.
-The renovation was supported by MassArt’s "Unbound" capital campaign, which raised $12.5 million to fund the project.
+The renovation was supported by MassArt's "Unbound" capital campaign, which raised $12.5 million to fund the project.

 The entrance to MAAM is in a building to the immediate left of the new public entrance to MassArt buildings, which is located in the Design and Media Center building.